 This Questionnaire on the Code of Conduct on politico-military aspects of security was prepared in cooperation with Ministry of Interior, Ministry of Defence, Ministry of Finance and National Council of the Slovak Republic.
-The national point of contact is the Ministry of Foreign and European Affairs.
+The national point of contact is the Ministry of Foreign and European Affairs of the Slovak Republic.